 On a pro forma basis, after giving effect to the acquisition of Enable as if it had occurred on January 1, 2004 and other adjustments described in the notes to our pro forma combined financial statements included elsewhere in this prospectus, we would have had total revenues of approximately \$19.9 million and \$7.6 million, cost of revenues of approximately \$4.0 million and \$1.4 million, research and development expenses of approximately \$4.4 million and \$1.7 million, selling, general and administrative expenses of approximately \$16.2 million and \$5.6 million, and other interest income, net of \$102,000 and \$24,000 for the year ended December 31, 2004 and for the three months ended March, 31 2005, respectively.
 Total revenues on a pro forma basis remained similar to our results for the full year 2004 results and three months ended March 31, 2005, since our purchases represented substantially all of Enable's sales for these periods.
-Cost of revenues on a pro forma basis decreased from our results for the full year 2004 and three months ended March 31, 2005, reflecting purchases at Enable's actual cost and the reclassification of \$1.2 million and \$0.4 million of research and development expenses, respectively, below gross profit as they are no longer billable costs.
-Research and development expenses on a pro forma basis are consistent with our results for the full year 2004 and three months ended March 31, 2005, after consideration of the reclassification discussed above.
-Selling, general and administrative expenses increased by approximately \$1.0 million and \$0.4 million, primarily due to the addition of Enable's overhead and the amortization of intangible assets recorded as a result of the Enable acquisition.
+Cost of revenues on a pro forma basis decreased from our results for the full year 2004 and three months ended March 31, 2005, since our purchases, respectively, below gross profit as they are no longer billable costs.
+Research and development expenses, respectively, below gross profit as they are no longer billable costs.
+Research and development expenses increased by approximately \$1.0 million and \$0.4 million, primarily due to the addition of Enable's overhead and the amortization of intangible assets recorded as a result of the Enable acquisition.